‘Timeless’ Spoilers: These 3 Stars Will Not Be In Final Scene Of Series Finale, Per ‘ET’

 “It’s a little bit of a closed chapter for our characters, but things are left open at the end of this series finale,” Lanter, 35, added to the ET exclusive.

-Timeless was cancelled after it’s debut season, but fans, who refer to themselves as “clockblockers” rallied behind the show, blasting social media to save the NBC drama from the rubble.
-They accomplished their mission in just three days, and season 2 premiered in March of 2018.
+Timeless was canceled after it’s debut season, but fans, who refer to themselves as “clockblockers” rallied behind the show, blasting social media to save the NBC drama from the rubble.
+They accomplished their mission in just three days, and Season 2 premiered in March of 2018.

-Ending on a major cliffhanger — beloved “Lifeboat” captain, Rufus, played by Malcolm Barrett being shot and killed — the show took a leap and had the team breaking all of it’s rules.
-Lucy, the group’s history buff, played by Abigail Spencer, and Lanter’s Wyatt come back from the very distance future, looking like special agent operatives and ask the sullen team if they want to save Rufus.
-Fans were left wondering the teams fate, and exactly how future Lucy and Wyatt were able to return to themselves unscathed, as the time travel show focused heavily on not running into yourself in the past, or future, or else there would be dire consequences.
+Ending on a major cliffhanger — beloved “Lifeboat” captain Rufus, played by Malcolm Barrett being shot and killed — the show took a leap and had the team breaking all of its rules.
+Lucy, the group’s history buff played by Abigail Spencer, and Lanter’s Wyatt come back from the very distant future looking like special agent operatives and ask the sullen team if they want to save Rufus.
+Fans were left wondering the team’s fate, and exactly how future Lucy and Wyatt were able to return to themselves unscathed, as the time travel show focused heavily on not running into yourself in the past, or future, or else there would be dire consequences.

-Although show runners Shawn Ryan and Eric Kripke shopped around for a new network for Timeless to call home, it seemed the fan and cast effort to keep it on air for another season fell short, and the show was cancelled after it’s second season, as the Hollywood Reporter wrote.
+Although showrunners Shawn Ryan and Eric Kripke shopped around for a new network for Timeless to call home, it seemed the fan and cast effort to keep it on the air for another season fell short, and the show was canceled after its second season, as the Hollywood Reporter wrote.

-Fans eagerly await the series finale, which promises viewers a satisfying ending, though without Lucy, Wyatt or Rufus in the final scenes.
+Fans eagerly await the series finale, which promises viewers a satisfying ending, though without Lucy, Wyatt, or Rufus in the final scenes.

 “I think that’s a very big tease, that none of us are in the last scene of the entire [series finale],” Spencer said.